twigphp/Twig/doc/templates.rst

       {{ user.('get' ~ name) }}
       {{ user?.(name) }}

-  Before Twig 3.15, use the :doc:`attribute <functions/attribute>` function
-  instead for the two previous use cases.

   Twig supports a specific syntax via the ``[]`` operator for accessing items on sequences and mappings: